 4. Accept multiple forms of payment.
-Cash is always King at Garage sales, but you can also advertise you accept Paypal or ETF transfers especially when it comes to a larger purchase.
+Cash is always King at Garage sales, but you can also advertise you accept Paypal or ETF transfers, especially when it comes to a more significant purchase.
 I also would make sure you have a healthy float of a minimum of $200.00

 5. Free Box: Great Box to have close to the front of your garage sale.
-Put some kids items in it, like 1/2 used colouring books, or Happy Meal toys, stuffed animals etc, maybe some games or puzzles that you think might be missing pieces and are not money worthy.
-This helps keeps kids entertained while the parents browse: Plus it helps with getting rid of your clutter, One person Junk is another person’s Treasure!
+Put some kids items in it, like 1/2 used colouring books, or Happy Meal toys, stuffed animals, etc., maybe some games or puzzles that you think might be missing pieces and are not money worthy.
+This helps kids entertained while the parents browse: Plus, it helps with getting rid of your clutter.
+One person, Junk, is another person’s Treasure!

 6. Redo your tables every few hours – Make sure your tables look full.
 You may have to reorganize and try your best to make things organized as the day goes on.
 Rehang up clothes, refold towels or bedding etc. Try your best to make it look it look like your next customer is the first.

 6. Be open to deals.
-Sell more if you package up a deal if you think someone is lingering – example if you are selling paperback books for $0.50 cents each, You can tell onlookers, to sweeten the deal: Buy 4 Get 1 Free.
-If you are hosting a 3-day sale: Friday, Saturday- Sunday.
+Sell more if you package up a deal if you think someone is lingering – example, if you are selling paperback books for 0.50 cents each, You can tell onlookers, to sweeten the deal: Buy 4 Get 1 Free if you are hosting a 3-day sale: Friday, Saturday- Sunday.
 You may want to start packaging up deals on little things to get rid of more stuff.
 Buy 2 Get 1Free.
-I actually re-stickered things lowering the price just to get rid of stuff, especially the last day, as it was less for me to deal with on the “get rid of your garage sale items that didn’t sell” Phase.
+I re-stickered things lowering the price just to get rid of stuff, especially the last day, as it was less for me to deal with on the “get rid of your garage sale items that didn’t sell” Phase.

-7. Bargain: You are in Charge: As a seller, you have to know when to hold on to an item, that Gucci purse that you know is worth $100 new, but you have it hanging there in practically new condition for a stellar price of $20.00.
+7. Bargain: You are in Charge: As a seller, you have to know when to hold on to an item, that Gucci purse that you know is worth $100 new, but you have it hanging there in the practically original condition for a stellar price of $20.00.
 Be kind but firm, and you don’t have to sell it for $5.00 if that’s what you are offered.
-You need to consider the item and may have to decide to hold on to the item vs letting it go.
-Sometimes better pricing happens on Kijii or eBay, where you won’t get the higher prices at garage sales.
+You need to consider the item and may have to decide to hold on to the thing vs letting it go.
+Sometimes better pricing happens on Kijiji or eBay, where you won’t get the higher prices at garage sales.

 No matter how good we are at bargaining and selling the leftover items, right down to adding to that free box of stuff you started.
-You will always have leftover items, this is where the “real work begins”
+You will always have remaining pieces, and this is where the “real work begins.”

 3. Donate your items to a worthy cause.
 Consider finding an organization in your town that focuses on a Women’s Shelter, or the Homeless.
-The homeless shelters are always in need of coats and blankets, and women’s shelters are always in need of clothing and bedding and houseware.
-Call around and see what your local organization is in need of.
+The homeless shelters are always in need of coats and blankets, and women’s shelters are still in need of clothing and bedding and houseware.
+Call around and see what your local organization requires.